-What You Should Know About Military-Friendly Colleges
+What You Should Know About Online Colleges for Veterans

 While some military members wait to enroll until they’re on reserve duty or have completed their service, it’s possible to earn a degree at nearly any point in your military career.
 Some bases, such as Joint Base Andrews-Naval Air Facility Washington provide access to in-person classes through partnerships with major universities.
 Other colleges offer online degree programs that are specifically geared toward service members.